-People of color who are on the Autism Spectrum face different and additional obstacles than White Americans.
-The Sachs Center offers African American men and women with High Functioning Autism (Aspergers) their own safe space and supportive group experience in New York.
+People of color who are on the Autism Spectrum face different and additional obstacles than white Americans.
+The Sachs Center offers African American autistic people their own safe space and supportive group experience in New York.
 We call it BASE: Black Autism Spectrum Experience.

-Twice a month, this group meets at the Sachs Center in New York for an hour to connect and authentically share their unique perspective as People of Color with autism.
+Twice a month, this group meets at the Sachs Center in New York for an hour to connect and authentically share their unique perspective as autistic people of color.
 Once a month, the group gets together for a social outing to have fun and connect.
-Our goal is to offer support and tools to destigmatize the experience of African American Autism.
+Our goal is to offer support and tools to destigmatize the experience of African American autism.